petr-kalinin/progtexts2/python_basics_en/5_float.rst

 Notation of floating-point numbers looks is as follows: 1.234e1.
-It consists of two parts separated by the English letter ``e`` (may be eqither a small or a capital letter, although now it seems that small one is more common).
+It consists of two parts separated by the English letter ``e`` (may be either small or capital letter, although now it seems that small one is more common).
 This means: "take the number 1.234 and move the decimal point in it by 1 position to the right" — so, you'll get 12.34.
 As well it may be written as 0.1234e2 — here we need to take 0.1234 and move the point by two digits to the right, and get the same 12.34.